obarrera/Temporal-Communication-Through-ELF-Wave-Resonance/README.md

 ---

-3. The visualizations show the relationship between spacetime curvature 𝑅𝜇𝜈 Rμν and the amplitude of ELF waves for varying quantum coupling 𝛽:
+3. The visualizations show the relationship between spacetime curvature 𝑅𝜇𝜈 and the amplitude of ELF waves for varying quantum coupling 𝛽:

 - Max Amplitude vs. Curvature – Highlights how the peak amplitude of the ELF wave changes as a function of curvature and coupling strength.
 ![Simulation](output(2).png)